getsentry/sentry-cli/docs/dif.rst

 =======================

-``sentry-cli`` can be used to validate and upload debug information files (:doc:`dSYM files <dsym>`, :doc:`proguard files <proguard>`, etc.).
+``sentry-cli`` can be used to validate and upload debug information files (dSYM, Proguard files, etc.).

 Debug information files are additional files that help us provide better information about your crash reports.
 We currently support the following
 formats:

 *   :doc:`dSYM files <dsym>` for iOS, tvOS and macOS
-*   :doc:`proguard mappings <proguard>` for Android
+*   :doc:`Proguard mappings <proguard>` for Android

-Note that sourcemaps while also being debug information files are handled differently in Sentry.
-For more information see :ref:`Source maps in sentry-cli <sentry-cli-sourcemaps>`.
+Note that sourcemaps, while also being debug information files, are handled differently in Sentry.
+For more information see :ref:`Sourcemaps in sentry-cli <sentry-cli-sourcemaps>`.

 File Assocations
 ----------------

-Generally Sentry associates debug information files with events through their UUID.
-Each debug information file in general at least has one UUID (thought dSYM files can contain more than one ID).
-If you have a debug information file you can use the ``sentry-cli difutil check`` command to print the contained UUIDs.
+Generally, Sentry associates debug information files with events through their unique ID.
+Each debug information file has at least one unique ID.
+As a special case, dSYM files can contain symbols for more than one ID.
+If you have a debug information file you can use the ``sentry-cli difutil check`` command to print the contained IDs.
+The ID depends on the file type: dSYMs and proguard files use UUIDs, Linux symbols use longer hash values (e.g. SHA256) and PDBs use UUIDs and an age field.

-Likewise if you know the UUIDs in many cases the upload commands (like ``sentry-cli upload-dsym``) can automatically discover debug information files based on the UUIDs provided.
+Likewise, the upload commands (e.g. ``sentry-cli upload-dif``) allow to search for specific debug information files by providing their known identifiers.

 Checking Files
 --------------